 - Do they explain the trade offs between cash and accruals?
 A good accountant gives you options, not a default.

-At Holloway Davies, our ICAEW qualified team works with sole traders across every sector.
+At Holloway Davies, our experienced team works with sole traders across every sector.
 We set up cash basis accounting as standard for clients who qualify, and we always check whether accruals would give a better result.
 If you are a sole trader using cash accounting and want an accountant who understands the difference, get in touch.

 Final Practical Points